-Include the optional SC costs, up to the SC incentive, in Table 3 as a contribution by SMD that is part of the Total Mission Cost.
-Include the optional SEO costs in Table 3 as Other AO-specific Activities that are part of the Enhanced PI-Managed Mission Cost.
+Include the optional SC costs, up to the SC incentive, in Table 3b as a contribution by SMD that is part of the Total Mission Cost.
+Include the optional SEO and/or TDO costs in Table 3b as Other AO-specific Activities that are part of the Enhanced PI-Managed Mission Cost.